kitnil/awesome/README.md

 ## Scheme

+- [YASWEG](https://github.com/luksamuk/YASWEG) - A static website generator, written in Guile Scheme.
+- [guile-simple-zmq](https://github.com/jerry40/guile-simple-zmq) - Guile wrapper over ZeroMQ library
+- [guix-bimsb](https://github.com/BIMSBbioinfo/guix-bimsb) - Packages for GNU Guix that have not yet or will not be submitted upstream for various reasons
+- [guixpkgs](https://github.com/trivialfis/guixpkgs) - Some packages for guix that can not be upstreamed in near future.
+- [guile-config](https://github.com/alezost/guile-config) - My guile modules and scripts
 - [guix-packer](https://github.com/ofosos/guix-packer) - Packer recipe to create Guix images
 - [schism](https://github.com/google/schism) - A self-hosting Scheme to WebAssembly compiler
 - [sicp-solutions](https://github.com/dhess/sicp-solutions) - My solutions to exercises in the 2nd edition of Abelson and Sussman's SICP